 It is essential to use high-quality ingredients when making a classic like a tiramisu.
 Opt for Italian-style ladyfingers, real espresso, fresh eggs, and mascarpone.

 The important ingredient in tiramisu is high-quality hard savoiardi biscuits.
-For the best results possible, choose Italian brands: hard savoiardi ladyfingers by Forno Bonomi or Balocco would be perfect.
+For the best results possible, choose hard savoiardi ladyfingers by the Italian brand Forno Bonomi or Balocco.

 Ladyfingers, known as savoiardi biscuits, are the traditional way to make tiramisu.
 However, you can replace them with Italian pavesini biscuits, pink champagne biscuits, shortbread cookies, speculoos, Oreos, pound cake, or sponge cake cut into ladyfingers' size strips.
 Also, you can opt for homemade ladyfingers.